 "Community Help Service is a very special organisation.
 Its 24/7 anonymous and confidential Helpline, as well as the Mental Health Services Centre, are both run entirely by dedicated volunteers.
-Between them they provide support and assistance to more than 5,000 callers a year, as well as co-ordinate with our Clinical Team who offer a range of mental health services in English and other languages.
+Between them they provide support and assistance to thousands of callers a year, as well as co-ordinate with our Clinical Team who offer a range of mental health services in English and other languages.

 Whilst CHS was originally founded to serve the British and American communities in Belgium, today the European Union's membership has grown, and so, too, has Belgium's international community for whom English is the preferred second language.
 With an increasing awareness of the importance of mental health in our modern society, CHS is uniquely placed to provide succour, support and a listening ear to those in need.

-I am proud to be associated with CHS and look forward to celebrating our 50th year of service in 2021."
+I am proud to be associated with CHS!"

 Jeremy Jennings, Chair of the CHS Board